abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

 };
 ```

-Now when we send a ApiVersions we would get 2 ApiKey array one for ApiVersions and the other for describe topics Api.
+When sending an ApiVersions request, the response now includes two ApiKey arrays: one for ApiVersions and another for the Describe Topics API.

-## Describe Topics Api Request Structure
+## Describe Topics API Request Structure
 ```
 Message Size -> 4 bytes
 API key -> 2 bytes, which is 18 for APIVersion